bgamari/ghc-wiki-import/build-bot.md

-First you, as a buildbot client, need to agree a buildbot username (`myUser`) and password (`myPass`) with the buildbot admins (just pick a username and password and send it to `igloo@earth.il`).
+First you, as a buildbot client, need to agree a buildbot username (`myUser`) and password (`myPass`) with the buildbot admins (just pick a username and password and send it to `igloo@earth.li`).
 You'll also need to decide:

 - when the build(s) should happen